Lipedema Reduction Surgery treatment - Montreal, Laval, Westmount, Ottawa, Toronto, Calgary, Halifax

 How is lipedema treated?

 There are two ways to treat lipedema: conservative (without surgery) and surgical (with liposuction).
-At Dr. Edouard Coeugniet's plastic surgery clinic, He specialize in surgical treatment.
+At Dr. Edouard Coeugniet's clinic in Montreal - Canada.
+He specialized in lipedema reduction (Liposuction) surgery.
 Liposuction is recommended when other measures are insufficient or if lipedema worsens.
 Excess fat is suctioned out using special cannulas, taking care to protect the lymphatic vessels.

 Lipedema Treatment in Montreal, Quebec — Canada